hytest-org/hytest/essential_reading/ParallelProcessing/Clusters_AWS_Credentials.md

 ### AWS Credentials as Environment Variables

-The common way to do give workers AWS credentials is to configure manually and store them in special "environment" variables.
-Environment variables are a part of the part of the execution environment which holds the running program -- so they are included in the memory footprint of the program/script.
+The common way to give workers AWS credentials is to configure manually and store them in special "environment" variables.
+Environment variables are a part of the execution environment which holds the running program -- so they are included in the memory footprint of the program/script.
 This will be duplicated to all workers when they begin execution.
-The trick, then, is to correctly set up those environment variables in advance.
+The trick, then, is to correctly set up those environment variables in advance of starting the cluster.

 We can do this if we manually parse the credentials file and set environment variables based on what we find.